buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

     If this is true, then an error will be shown to user if there is no input in this field

+``maxsize`` (optional; default: None)

+    The maximum size of a field.
+    Buildbot will ensure the field sent by the user is not too large.

 The parameter types are:

+.. bb:sched:: NestedParameter

 NestedParameter
 ###############